Kingdom song

-In addition to songbooks containing sheet music and lyrics, releases in various audio formats have included vocals in several languages, piano instrumentals, and orchestral arrangements.
+Kingdom songs are the hymns sung by Jehovah's Witnesses at their religious meetings.
+The current hymnal used by the organization is "Sing Out Joyfully" to Jehovah.
+In addition to the current and previous hymnals containing sheet music and lyrics, releases in various audio formats have included vocals in several languages, piano instrumentals, and orchestral arrangements.
+The name "Kingdom songs" is in reference to God's Kingdom.

 Use in worship

 Typically, Jehovah's Witnesses sing three songs at their meetings for worship.
 The entire congregation sings, accompanied by an orchestral recording.
 Meetings open and close with a song and prayer, along with a song during an interlude between the two or three sections of the meeting.
 Songs are selected to match the theme of the meeting program.
 The song used to introduce the public talk is normally chosen by the speaker.
 Songs are used at assemblies and conventions, and sometimes at different events at Watch Tower Society branch offices.
 Jehovah's Witnesses' publications suggest that Witnesses listen to this music in their personal time.